menovikov/performance-engineer-cheatsheet/memory.md

 ## Memory performance cheat sheet

 ### 1. Know how computer memory works
 When talking about memory, sometimes only RAM is considered.
 However, memory should be understood as a virtual storage space that includes RAM and other cold storages.
 When OS or a program runs out of RAM, it starts using different storages like SSD, HDD or other appliances if configured.
 This is called swapping.
 Swapping is a slow process because SSD and HDD are slower than RAM.
 Swapping should be avoided whenever possible if maximum memory speed is needed.
+Translation of physical to virtual address space is done using MMU (Memory Management Unit).

+Single unit of memory - a page - is usually 4KB or 8KB (similar to databases).
+When you see "1GB" of RAM is free, it means that somewhere list of free pages is kept, and its combined size is 1gb, resulting in ~130k+ pages available.

+Very important concept in memory - mapping.
+To map something to memory means to have this object split into address cells and to allow its access via virtual memory address space.
+So if a file or a device is mapped to memory, access to its contents can be done same way as to RAM without need to scan and search anything.

 To turn off swapping, use:
 ```shell
   $ swapoff -a
 ```
-In case you need to experiment with swapping and it's not configured by default, you can create a swap file, e.g. for 2GB:
+In case you need to experiment with swapping, and it's not configured by default, you can create a swap file, e.g. for 2GB:
 ```shell
 $ fallocate -l 2G /swapfile
 $ chmod 600 /swapfile